GitMasterBart/DataprocessingEndassignment/README.md

 ```
 rule index_VcfFile:
 ```
-Index the file so it is ready for merge
+Indexes the file so it is ready for merge
 ```
 rule mergeKOFiles:
 ```
-Merged all the files that contain *KO*
+Merges all the files that contain *KO*

 ```
 rule make_histograms:
 ```
-Creat a raster with histograms for the variation in each chromosome.
+Creates a raster with histograms for the variation in each chromosome.